OVNI-modding/kcd_optimized_graphic_presets/README.md

 Installation / Update
 =====================

-1. Go to game's root folder
+1. Put the zip in game root folder (eg: "C:\Program Files (x86)\Steam\steamapps\common\KingdomComeDeliverance")
-eg: "C:\Program Files (x86)\Steam\steamapps\common\KingdomComeDeliverance"

-2. Extract zip content there, overwrite files if asked (it will only overwrite files from older OGP version, not games files).
-"ogp_setup.bat" and "optimized_graphic_presets" should be in game root folder.

-3. Launch ogp_setup.bat and select "Install or Update"

-4. Launch the game and enable the new presets/options using in-game menus, or hotkeys.
+2. With 7zip (probably similar with other unzippers) right click on it and select "Extract Here"
+3. Overwrite everything if asked (it will NOT overwrite any game files, only previous versions of this mod)

 Removal
 =======

-Launch ogp_setup.bat (from game's root folder) and select "Uninstall"
+Download 'ogp_uninstall.bat' from optional files and run it from game root folder (eg: "C:\Program Files (x86)\Steam\steamapps\common\KingdomComeDeliverance")

 Hotkeys